ahnyerkeester/coolaroo-iq-boost/README.md

 ## Capture the Remote Control Codes

-This is a bit tricky to do.
+This is the tricky bit.
 I recommend using a Flipper Zero.
 Once I understood it, it was pretty straight forward.
 These videos were helpful:

 [https://www.youtube.com/watch?v=jNi-KlFTVkw](https://www.youtube.com/watch?v=jNi-KlFTVkw)